AnzelleL23/bubbles/README.md

   <img src="https://github.com/AnzelleL23/bubbles/raw/main/images/sail_3.jpg" width="32%" />
 </p>

-- Similar case with Verde Island, I decided to rank this site separately since it is some distance from Koh Tao/ Koh Samui.
+- Similar case with Verde Island/ Peurto Galera, I decided to rank this site separately since it is some distance from Koh Tao/ Koh Samui.
 - Quite similar to Richelieu rock in terms of topography and marine life.
-- Maybe a bit less fish than at Richelieu.
+- Maybe less fish than at Richelieu.
 - While it has similar highs to Richelieu rock, the lows are much lower.
 The visibility at some parts were less than 2m, making it impossible to fully appreciate the schooling fish.
 - Doesn’t help that this dive site is usually packed to the gills with divers since the window to dive here is quite small.
 - Still worth a trip but not as relaxing or as remarkable as other sites ranked higher in the list.